 The Louisiana Supreme Court recently decided that a suspect in custody had failed to unequivocally invoke his right to counsel, based on his statement transcribed as, “If y’all think I did it, I know that I didn’t do it so … Continue reading

 Here we see NYPD Police Officer James Frascatore using the “straight arm bar takedown” on Mr. James Blake whom he mistook for a suspect in a credit card scam.
 Not only did he have the wrong man, Mr. Blake was … Continue reading

 Recently received from our employer (we’re not making this up): “[Public Defender] urges and expects employees to report harassing and discriminatory behavior of third parties, including clients. . . .
 Rest assured that the response of [Public Defender] to clients who engage in … Continue reading

 Prosecutors see nothing wrong with summing up with Powerpoint like this: Well, two can play this game.
 Here are some handy graphics for defense summations:

 Since prosecutors’ summations are basically commercials to sell the jury on a guilty verdict, it was only a matter of time before they started using advertising graphics.
 In People v.
 Santiago (2014), New York’s top court saw nothing wrong with the People’s … Continue reading

-We recently briefed a case where the judge took the bench after the lunch break and announced, “The Court has arrived at a verdict.
+We recently briefed a case where the judge came back from lunch and announced, “The Court has arrived at a verdict.
 The verdict is –,” until the parties frantically stopped her.
 The trial hadn’t finished yet!
-She … Continue reading
+She apologized and sat … Continue reading